 There was also Pippin, who in the books took down a whole troll, and not just any troll, but one of those ones bred for fighting.

 By the time the third book has happened, Merry is already noted to have hacked the limbs off of several of the URUK-HAI that tried to capture him and Pippin.
-The Rohirrim weren't leaving him behind because they thought he was unfit for war.
-They were leaving him behind because they didn't have a horse that could carry him and they running were well ahead of their infantry.
+The Rohirrim weren't leaving him behind because they still felt he was unfit for war: they were leaving him behind because they didn't have a horse that could carry him and their cavalry would be arriving weeks before their infantry.

-Speaking of Hobbits, one chapter fits this trope perfectly: Scouring of the Shire.
+Speaking of Hobbits, one chapter fits this trope perfectly: 'The Scouring of the Shire'.

 Gandalf himself gets a little of this.
 He comes across a little bumbling in the first book, a tad of the archetypal distracted wizard.
-Then he faces down the Balrog of Moria.
+Then, facing the Balrog of Moria, he reveals both his power and his identity, fights the demon for three days and annihilates it - at the cost of his own life.

-In the film version, Aragorn is only hinted at being powerful upon first meeting.
+In the film version, Strider is only hinted at being powerful upon first meeting.
 He has a sword, is very Ringwraith-savvy, and manages to lead them through the wilderness, but still doesn't really show his awesome side.
 Then Weathertop rolled around, and a nation of geeks realized the amount of damage you could do with a torch.
+Later still, it turns out that 'Strider' is just his relaxed and carefree side, and Aragorn son of Arathorn does some things that make Sauron very, very nervous.

 Harry Dresden generally looks like a very tall and lanky scarecrow with black and quirky dress sense.
 People who piss him off and hurt those he cares also find out why beings of up to immortal Physical God status are terrified of him.
 If you hear the word 'Fuego', you're generally about to die a painful death.
 Moreso if its immediately preceded by "Pyro".